eightus/HeyPi/README.md

 ### 9. How HeyPi Works

-1. When the button is pressed, HeyPi will spawn a thread to start recording the audio with the help of PyAudio (a library that allows recording with python)
+1. When the button is pressed, HeyPi will spawn a thread to start a recording of audio with the help of the PyAudio libary (a library that allows recording with python)
 2. Once the button is released, HeyPi will output the audio to a file called output.wav
 3. The program will then process the audio file and interpret the speech from the user
-4. Once the speech is confirmed, it will move on to compare the speech with conditions that was given by the user
+4. Once the speech is confirmed, it will move on to compare the speech with conditions that was specified by the user
-5. Lastly, once the condition is met, an action will be done to responds to the user.
+5. Lastly, once the condition is met, an action will be done to respond to the user.

-### 10. Basic Requirement Evidence

-### 11. Bonus Feature
+### 10. Bonus Feature

 - One Click Run Script
 - Serverless Function on Google Cloud